broadinstitute/btl_firecloud_gatk/workflows/btl_gatk_process_cohort/README.btl_gatk_process_cohort.md

 ## TLDR

 0. Log in to Stout or an interactive UGES host (widdler_dev will only work here).
 1. Prepare your json input file (see examples below).
+You can use the process_samples gvcf output with GS urls for the value for the gatk_process_cohort.gvcf_fofn json key.
 2. Run widdler upload like so:

 ```sh /cil/shed/apps/internal/widdler_dev/widdler.sh upload /cil/shed/apps/internal/wdl_cloud/taskdef.btl_gatk_process_cohort.wdl </path/to/json/input>```